What to see and do in Waterford, Ireland’s history-packed champion of low-key cool

 Where to drink

 Kick off your morning spin of the Viking Triangle with a locally roasted, barista-made coffee at Under the Clock Tower.
-They also do great fresh-pressed juices and snacks, from toasties to açaí bowls.
+They also do great fresh-pressed juices and snacks, from toasties to acai bowls.

 If you’re craving a pint in a proper old-fashioned Irish boozer, Phil Grimes nails the vibe with its warm, woody, stove-warmed interior, craft beers (try local Dungarvan Brewing Company ones, like the coffee and oatmeal stout) and regular live music.
 It’s the kind of place where strangers swiftly become bosom friends and parties spontaneously erupt.